Volorf/Sparkliner/README.md

 If it equals true sparkline is made with an end marker.
 If it equals false - it is not.

 ``` "endPointColor" ```
 Color of end marker.
-It need a HEX.
+It needs a HEX.

 ``` "endPointRadius" ```
 Radius of end marker.
 Only one number.

 ``` "removeInitialBox" ```
 It is start rectangle that set sizes of sparkline graph.
 By default plugin removes it.
-If need it you can set false.
+If you need it you can set false.

 ##How does it work
 1. Create an artboard;